 Your entire business’ productivity can potentially 10X or more when you switch from an old outdated setup where you have to wait for ages to make a simple change on your website.

 Historically, you have always needed to ask your web developer to add new pages, or in some cases a full team – designer, developer, admin, etc. But now with the advent of modern day page builders, the game has changed.
-One person can totally put together a kick-ass landing page in just a few hours.
+One person can totally put together a kick-ass landing page or even a full website in just a few hours.

 So all you need to do is make a list of pages that you want to redesign using Thrive Architect first.